Our use of cookies

 6.5 This same criterion applies to vehicles owned by the council which are used to carry out the functions of a taxi or private hire operator.
 Applications for badges from organisations caring for disabled people will be examined to ensure that they are genuine and necessary.

-6.6 It is for local authorities to make this judgement, based on their local knowledge of the organisation concerned.
-Common examples of organisations that may be eligible include: residential care homes, hospices or local authority social services departments and community transport operators that transport groups of people who would meet the eligibility criteria for an individual Blue Badge.
+6.6 Applications for badges from organisations caring for disabled people should be examined to ensure that they are genuine and necessary.
+It is for local authorities to make this judgement, based on their local knowledge of the organisation concerned.
+Common examples of organisations that may be eligible include residential care homes, hospices or local authority social services departments that transport groups of people who would meet the eligibility criteria for an individual Blue Badge.

 6.7 In order to help determine eligibility of applications, Staffordshire Council will ask the applicant organisations: